NamanBhatia-NB/AI_Investment_Manager/README.md

 RESEND_API_KEY =
 GEMINI_API_KEY =
 ```
-- When localhost:3000 is loaded then at the bottom right corner click on claim clerk keys and add informationa and paste keys from there in env.local
+- When localhost:3000 is loaded then at the bottom right corner click on claim clerk keys and add informationa and paste keys from there in .env file.
 - Also paste other keys as given.

 ### Local Setup: